 Apparently, I was the first person in Cork to undertake this venture, but I hope I am not the last.
 If I have one wish it is to see Direct Payments become mainstreamed nationwide so that it will be a standard support available to those who need it.

 But this can only happen if more people come on board.
 So again, do it!
 You absolutely will not regret it.

 A huge thank you to Catherine for taking part.
-An edited version of this interview will appear in our upcoming 2015 Annual Report.
+An edited version of this interview is in our 2015 Annual Report.